Hayre Manush Rangin Phanush

 Hayre Manush Rangin Phanush is a National Award-winning song from the 1982 Bangladeshi film Boro Bhalo Lok Chhilo.
 The song written by veteran poet Syed Shamsul Haque, composed by Alam Khan and sung by Andrew Kishore.
 Anwar Hossain and Prabir Mitra performed in the song.

 Background

 The song was recorded at the Shruti Studio in Magbazar.

 Release

 The song was released on 1982 as the part of soundtrack album of the film.
-After Thirty-six years of the film release, the song was revealed under the banner of G-Series on there official YouTube channel on April 5, 2018.
+Thirty-six years after the film release, the song was revealed under the banner of G-Series on there official YouTube channel on 5 April 2018.